DinoVukelic/AutomationWork/README.md

     Dim lastRow As Long
     lastRow = ws.Cells(ws.Rows.Count, "A").End(xlUp).Row ' Finds the last row in Column A

-    ' Define the list of participants
-    Dim participants As Variant
+    ' Define the list of participants with trimmed spaces and standardized hyphens Dim participants As Variant
     participants = Array("ESB - ESBIE NI", "ESB - ESBIE", "ESB - Coolkeeragh", "ESB - Customer Supply", "ESB - PGEN", "ESB - Synergen")
     Dim j As Integer
     For j = LBound(participants) To UBound(participants)
-        ' Standardize the participant names by replacing different dash characters with standard hyphen participants(j) = Trim(Replace(Replace(participants(j), ChrW(8211), "-"), ChrW(8212), "-"))
+        ' Replace any en-dash or em-dash with a standard hyphen-minus and trim spaces participants(j) = Trim(Replace(Replace(participants(j), ChrW(8211), "-"), ChrW(8212), "-"))
     Next j